 - The rugged tube frame construction of this car—needed for the rough-and-tumble short-track world—compared to the monocoque construction of most rear-engine cars, makes repairs much less expensive.

-- The spectators at the short-tracks is also why it is much easier for racers to get sponsorship.
-Race fans are a demographic that is easy to cater to.
+- The spectators at the short-tracks are also why it is much easier for racers to get sponsorship.
+Short-track fans are a demographic that is easy to cater to.

 If Indy car racing is where you want to go, Formula RPD is where to start.